Atypical3991/video-file-uploader/README.md

 # video-file-uploader
-A CRUD application written in Golang, which has functionalities related to Video File uploading.
+An application in GoLang to upload larger video files in different formats.